robert-hh/Micropython-Editor/README.md

 vertical moves, bysed on the extended variant.
 - Pyboard Editor.pdf: A short documentation
 - README.md: This one
-- pe.py: Condensed source file for PyBoard and Teensy 3.6/3.5 with all functions
+- pe.py: Condensed source file for all MicroPython board except Teensy 3.5/3.6.
-- pe2.py: Condensed source file for PyBoard and Teensy 3.6/3.5 with all functions based on pye3.py
+In order to use it on an esp8266, you have to put pe.py into the directory esp8266/modules, esp32/modules (micropython.org) or esp32/frozen (pycom.io) and rebuild micropython.
+A cross-compiled version may executed from the file system.
-- pemin.py: Condensed source file with a reduced function set for PyBoard and Teensy 3.6/3.5
+- pemin.py: Condensed source file with a reduced function set for all MicroPython board except Teensy 3.5/3.6
-- wipye.py: Condensed source file with a reduced function set for WiPy1
 - wipye.mpy: Pre-compiled version of pye.py for WiPy1 with all functions enabled.
-- pesp.py: A version of for the esp8266 and esp32 port.s
+- peteensy.py: A variant of pe.py for Teensy 3.5/3.6
-It requires frozen byte code to be enabled, which is available from version 1.8.2 on.
-In order to use it, you have to put pesp8266 into the directory esp8266/modules, esp32/modules (micropython.org) or esp32/frozen (pycom.io) and rebuild micropython.
- A cross-compiled version may executed from the file system.
 - strip.sh: sample Shell script which creates the different variants out of pye.py using cpp, including all variants of wipye.py with either speed up scrolling or support replace or support goto bracket or support indent/un-indent or support mouse.